netlify/cli/docs/commands/graph.md

 ---
 ## `graph:pull`

-Pull down your local Netligraph schema and regenerate your local functions
+Pull down your local Netlify Graph schema and regenerate your local functions

 **Usage**